 Social media is changing the way we communicate and interact.

-This policy has been developed to inform our DME riders and their parents about using social media so that everyone feels empowered and enabled to participate, while also being mindful of their responsibilities and obligation to our organization, our horses, and horses owned by others.
-In particular, this policy provides practical guidance allowing everyone to benefit from the use of social media while minimising potential risks including cyber-bullying and protecting those involved.
+This policy has been developed to inform our DME riders and their parents about using social media so that everyone feels empowered and enabled to participate while also being mindful of their responsibilities and obligation to our organization, our horses, and horses owned by others.
+In particular, this policy provides practical guidance allowing everyone to benefit from the use of social media while minimizing potential risks, including cyber-bullying and protecting those involved.

 This policy applies to:

 - Coaches and Instructors